dotink/inkwell-view/docs/classes/Inkwell/View.md

 #### <span style="color:#3e6a6e;">expand()</span>

-Tell the view to expand a template using another from inside the template
+Tell the view to expand a template into another at a given subcomponent element

 ##### Details